Josh Griffiths (Casualty): Departure

 After appearing in the show for eighteen years and becoming one of the longest serving actors, Bleasdale announced his departure in August 2007.
 He chose to leave Casualty in order to pursue new acting roles and spend more time with his family.
-Bleasdale had decided to quit the show two years prior, but stayed for his character's storylines.
+Bleasdale had decided to quit the show two years prior but stayed for his character's storylines.
 He filmed his final scenes in July.
 Series producer Oliver Kent stated that the character's exit would allow him to make a return in the future.

 Bleasdale wanted Josh to have a happy ending, following a series of bad events in his life.
 He did not want to act out a death scene.
 Bleasdale said Josh would find "true happiness" towards the end of his time in the show.
 Josh met and fell in love with a woman while he was on holiday.
 He then decided to leave Holby to be with her and shared a "touching farewell" with his friend Charlie Fairhead (Derek Thompson).
 Josh departed during the episode broadcast on 3 November 2007.

 Returns

 On 5 August 2016, it was confirmed that Bleasdale had reprised his role for Casualty's 30th anniversary feature-length episode.
 Of his return, the actor commented, "My first feeling was of slight apprehension, and the first scene of the first day I had to deal with a technically complex script!
 The medical advisor, Pete Salt, looked at me and said 'Ian, you know what to do' and I did!
 Great cast and crew, fantastic director and producer.
 I felt completely at home again and loved it."
 Josh returns to Holby to celebrate his friend Charlie's thirty years of service to the NHS.
 However, he ends up helping out in the ED.
 The episode aired on 27 August 2016.

 Bleasdale reprised the role again in 2017 for a storyline focusing on the wedding of Charlie and Duffy.
 He made a further appearance in June 2017.
 Months later, Bleasdale reprised the role for the thirty-second series.
 His return scenes were teased in the show's Autumn trailer, which caused Elaine Reilly of What's on TV to observe "Josh (Ian Bleasdale) has been no stranger to popping up in Holby as a paramedic manager recently.
 But to see him feature so prominently in the autumn trailer makes us wonder, is he returning more permanently?"

+Bleasdale reprised the role again in 2024 for Charlie's exit storyline.